 With 8 days of annual leave and 16 days away from work, we packed up and headed north in search of great 4WDing, fishing and camping destinations.
 We purchased a little tinny a few weeks prior to leaving, and I modified the trailer to take a beating off road.

-We stayed at Carrarang Station first (about 70km from Steep Point), then Murchison House Station at Kalbarri and finally Horrocks.
+Carrarang Station first (about 70km from Steep Point), then Murchison House Station at Kalbarri and finally Horrocks.
 It was a fantastic trip, and we wish it had of been longer.
 For now though, here’s some photo’s.
 Let me know what you think at the bottom of the post!

 After a couple of mechanical issues we stopped at Jurien Bay for a quick bite to eat